makeabilitylab/physcomp/electronics/electricity-basics.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/WaterCircuitAnalogy_Trimmed_ByJonFroehlich.mp4" type="video/mp4" />
 </video>
 **Figure.** Here's a slightly different hydraulic analogy than the water plumbing system one described above.
 Here, we have a water tank filled with water with a hole at the bottom: as the water level increases, the pressure (voltage) on the water at the bottom of the tank also increases, which commensurately increases the amount of water flowing out of the hole.
 If we increase the hole size (decreasing resistance), more water (current) will flow.
+Note: the animation direction is showing *conventional current*.
 The water diagram based on an illustration in [Platt's *Make: Electronics* book](https://learning.oreilly.com/library/view/make-electronics-2nd/9781680450255/).
 {: .fs-1 }

 Let's dive into each of these concepts more deeply, starting with current.